nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * An order can have any number of remarks.
 * Either customer phone number or email address must be provided.
-* Status available for setting are: Open, Preparing, Ready, Delivering, Delivered.
+* Status available for setting are: Not Delivered, In Progress and Delivered.
+* Key in `N` or `n` for Not Delivered, `I` or `i` for In Progress, and `D` or `d` for Delivered.
-* If no status is provided, it is defaulted to Open.
+* If no status is provided, it is defaulted to Not Delivered.

 Examples:
 * `add_order n/John Doe l/John Street d/2023-12-12 q/10 f/Cupcakes p/91234567`
-* `add_o r/Urgent f/Birthday Cake q/1 n/Betsy Cow l/Betsy Street d/2023-03-03 s/Ready`
+* `add_o r/Urgent f/Birthday Cake q/1 n/Betsy Cow l/Betsy Street d/2023-03-03 s/N`

 ### Adding a task: `add_task` / `add_t`